Advance Your Career

 Your bachelor’s degree can open the door to a lifetime of career and earnings growth.
-According to the U.S. Department of Labor Bureau of Labor Statistics, opportunities in accounting and related fields reached more than 1.2 million jobs in 2010.* The field is expected to grow as changes in financial laws and regulations, combined with increased scrutiny of company finances, will increase the demand for accountants and auditors.
+According to the US Department of Labor Bureau of Labor Statistics, opportunities in accounting and related fields reached more than 1.2 million jobs in 2012.* The field is expected to grow as changes in financial laws and regulations, combined with increased scrutiny of company finances, increase the demand for accountants and auditors.

 With a bachelor’s degree from Walden, you can take the first step toward advancing your career and reaching your professional potential.
 Explore from a variety of potential career options, including: